Hypermart USA: Garland, Texas

+Apon launch at 213,000/226,000 sq ft, this location had 20,000 visitors at launch day.
 This location was converted several years later to a Walmart Supercenter and lost its Hypermart USA branding.
 By May 2008, Walmart announced it would replace this store with a smaller Supercenter nearby.
 In October 2017, it was announced that the city of Garland would buy the vacant site with intentions of redeveloping it as a "gateway" to the city.
-It was demolished in the summer of 2018.
+It was demolished in the summer of 2018, after being abandoned for a decade and homeless moved in, and multiple complaints over the abandoned property ensured.
+Uses for the site such as self-storage and athletic centers failed.